Xevion/bus-reminder/README.md

 ## Purpose

-I have a problem with letting time get away from me, and in turn, I have accidentally missed the last bus several times.
+I have a problem with letting time get away from me, and in turn, I have accidentally missed the last bus of the day several times.

-Additionally, I allow my parentals (who live 200 miles away from me) to make sure I'm safe using the location tracking app Life360.
+Additionally, I allow my parentals (who live 200+ miles away from me) to make sure that I'm safe using the location tracking app 'Life360'.
 For background, I consented to this and brought up it's usage in the first place, so I do not mind it.